 How do I know what price chiropractic practice I can afford to buy?

 It’s a great question and the reason for this post.
 Obviously, your individual financial situation can cause this answer to vary widely.
-But here’s a quick and easy way to get in the right ballpark quickly based on what you can afford from the bank’s perspective.
+But here’s a quick and easy way to get in the right ballpark quickly based on what you can afford from the bank’s perspective when you are seeking to buy a chiropractic practice.

 In other words, if you are asking the question “what can I afford,” the assumption is that you don’t have all the money.
 So really, what you are asking is: “how much will the bank lend in my case.”
 Again, if you haven’t read the above article, you would do well to understand the Steps to Financing a Chiropractic Purchase.
 But beyond that, there’s a fairly straightforward formula you could apply to your situation in three simple steps.

 Determine the asking price.
 No bank will get you a blank check to buy any practice, regardless of how good your credit is.
-So, narrow things down and either discuss the price with the buyer or create a price point for which you can start shopping.
+So, narrow things down and either discuss the price with the seller or create a price point for which you can start shopping to buy a chiropractic practice.

 Consider your downpayment.
 In most cases, a bank will want to see you put some money down towards their loan.
-Banks may differ in what they require, but the Small Business Administration (SBA) which is the government-based backer for the majority of practice purchase loans wants to see at least 5% down from the buyer.
+Banks may differ in what they require, but the Small Business Administration (SBA) requires at least 5% down from you if you are looking to buy a chiropractic practice.
+(FYI — the SBA is the government-based backer for the majority of practice purchase loans to buy a chiropractic practice).
 So, find your figure.
 Do you have $50,000 to put as a downpayment on a purchase? $100,000?
 Nothing?
 Your answer will help you determine the ballpark in which you may be shopping.

 Reverse Engineer the Math.
 Now, take the money that you have to invest in buying a chiropractic practice and reverse the math to see how you would meet SBA requirements for a minimum downpayment.
 To do this, divide the amount of money you have by the percentage of the downpayment and you get the purchase price of the chiropractic practice you are looking to buy.
 For example: